jesusmah/stocktrader-app/README.md

 1. Run a Redis pod that you can use as a client:

-   kubectl run --namespace stocktrader st-redis-client --rm --tty -i \
+   kubectl run --namespace stocktrader st-redis-client --rm --tty -i --restart='Never' \
     --env REDIS_PASSWORD=$REDIS_PASSWORD \
-   --image docker.io/bitnami/redis:4.0.10 -- bash
+   --image docker.io/bitnami/redis:4.0.12 -- bash

 2. Connect using the Redis CLI: redis-cli -h st-redis-master -a $REDIS_PASSWORD